SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Traveling Salesman Problem.md

 + **Scramble** mutation

-Pick a subset of values at random and rearrenge them randomly
+Pick a subset of values at random and rearrange them randomly

 >[!example]
 >![[Pasted image 20250314104238.png]]